Discover London : Architecture (and design)

 Ancient and medieval London

 Parts of the fortified walls of Roman Londinium can still be seen, notably at the Tower Hill tube exit.
 The Guildhall Art Gallery, in the heart of the City, houses the remains of the city's amphitheatre.
 But the most impressive remains are those of the Temple of Mithras at the eastern end of Queen Victoria Street.
-Traces of the Saxon presence can also be seen: in the Saxon church of All-Hallows-by-the-Tower, the oldest in the city, you can admire the crypt with its Roman paving dating from the 2nd century, as well as the arch covered with ceramic tiles.
+Traces of the Saxon presence can also be seen: in the Saxon church ofAll-Hallows-by-the-Tower, the oldest in the city, you can admire the crypt with its Roman paving dating from the 2nd century, as well as the arch covered with ceramic tiles.
 It is a fine example of architectural syncretism.

 In the 11th century, William the Conqueror had a line of defensive fortresses built on top of the original Roman enclosure.
 The first major military structure was the White Tower, built of Caen stone.
 Its massive, squat appearance is due to its walls, which are over 3 m thick!
 London also boasts some masterpieces of Norman religious architecture, such as St. Bartholomew-the-Great Church, with its massive columns and round arches.
 In the Middle Ages, London's city walls were home to over a hundred religious buildings.
 Among them, one stands out for its astonishing shape: the Temple Church and its circular plan.
 Its crenellated exterior and slender vault above the chancel make it a fine example of the Romanesque-Gothic style.
-On the civil front, it was during this period that the City's merchants financed the construction of their Guildhall or town hall.
+On the civil front, it was at this time that City merchants financed the construction of their Guildhall or town hall.
 Finally, the mythical Tower of London is reinforced by numerous additions and impresses with its high walls and low arches.

 Splendors of the Tudors

 Quickly realizing that architecture is both a symbol and a vector of power, the Tudors embarked on major building projects.
 The finest example is the chapel at Westminster Abbey, with its impressive Perpendicular Gothic style, so named because of its emphasis on vertical lines.
 In particular, its fan-shaped vaults and wide openings lend lightness and luminosity to the whole.
-Buildings are generally taller, and houses are adorned with precious details such as ornamental half-timbering, enfilade windows and corbelled balconies.
+Generally speaking, the buildings are taller, and the houses are adorned with precious details such as ornamental half-timbering, enfilade windows and corbelled balconies.
 Lincoln's Inn Old Hall and the Staple Inn residential complex are two fine examples.
 The Tudors also built imposing palaces, often based on confiscated ecclesiastical residences that they enlarged.
 Such was the case at Hampton Court, which Henry VIII took over from Cardinal Wolsey.
 He added the Great Hall and the Royal Chapel.
 He also equipped the palace with kitchens and transformed the park into a hunting reserve.
 While the living conditions of the sovereigns continued to improve, those of Londoners only got worse.
 They crowded into insalubrious housing, threatened by epidemics and fires.
 To curb the situation, a royal edict was issued in 1580 banning all new construction.

 Architecture in the time of the Stuarts and the Hanover